ArjayS/vue_fullStack_ecommerce/README.md

 > show dbs ---> Shows all the database in the system
 > use vue-db-ecommerce ---> Creates a database in the system

+@2:10:30, Putting the data in the db one-by-one because the mongo shell does not like to put all the array of products object at once.
+Basic steps are below,

+> db.products.insertMany([{

+    id: "123",
+    name: "Running Shoes",
+    price: "60.00",
+    description:
+      "Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+Sed vel enim quam.
+Mauris nisl tellus, fringilla sed cursus eu, convallis non diam.
+Mauris quis fringilla nunc.
+Aenean leo lacus, lobortis sit amet venenatis a, aliquet tristique erat.
+Etiam laoreet mauris ut dapibus tincidunt.
+Pellentesque non ex at nisl ornare aliquam sed non ante.
+Nam lobortis magna id massa cursus, sit amet condimentum metus facilisis.
+Donec eu tortor at est tempor cursus et sed velit.
+Morbi rutrum elementum est vitae fringilla.
+Phasellus dignissim purus turpis, ac varius enim auctor vulputate.
+In ullamcorper vestibulum mauris.
+Nulla malesuada pretium mauris, lobortis eleifend dolor iaculis vitae.",
+    imageUrl: "/images/shoes-1.jpg",
+    averageRating: "5.0",

+}]) ---> The `.products` is the collection within the 'vue-db-ecommerce' database that we would want to insert the object data into.
+Paste each object one-by-one with a comma in-between and close it all off with a `])`

+> show collections ---> which will initiate by showing us that we have only a 'products' collections.
+And then we type,
+> db.products.find({}) ---> which will show us what is inside products
+> db.products.find({}).pretty() ---> which will show us a more organze version of products